 Applying for Financial Aid at USC: Step by Step

 Students can apply for federal student aid if they meet certain criteria established by the university and the U.S. Department of Education.
-We recommend that applicants read through the following information before beginning the financial aid process and apply for financial aid at the time of application for admission to Design@USC.
+We recommend that applicants read through the following information before beginning the financial aid process and apply for financial aid at the time of application for admission.

 USC utilizes a standardized system for financial aid applications called FAST, which stands for the Financial Aid Summary and Tasks system.
 This system provides students the ability to view financial aid document status, complete any university mandated financial aid forms, and view and accept financial aid awards.
 Review step by step instructions on how to apply for financial aid at USC using the FAST system.

 To be eligible to receive federal student aid, students must be: